 Even the slightly more directional MK 41 supercardioid is no stranger to the stage: it is especially popular in opera productions, where it can be suspended from the ceiling or attached to our BLC mounting plate for stunning sonic results.

 On stage, our SCHOEPS microphones are usually mounted on our elegant RC active extension tubes.
-A full setup for a classic support or soloist microphone would for example consist of an MK 4 cardioid capsule, paired with an RC 1200 extension tube, STR 350 support rod and CMC 6 amplifier.
+A full setup for a classic support or soloist microphone would for example consist of an MK 4 cardioid capsule, paired with an RC 1200 extension tube, STR 350 support rod and CMC 6 or CMC 1 amplifier.

 As an alternative, however, a microphone is often suspended from the ceiling in order to place it unobtrusively at exactly the right location.
 We offer a number of accessories to facilitate ceiling mounting, for example the S 170 L gooseneck, which can be used to suspend a tiny CCM microphone with ease and flexibility or the HC miniature cable hanger.